harikrishnan-kp/LoRaWANRPi/README.md

 Supports OTAA and ABP activation methods and provides a simple Python API for sending uplinks and receiving downlinks.

 ## Setup

-- Format the SD card with [SD Memory Card Formatter](https://www.sdcard.org/downloads/formatter_4/)
-- Install the Raspbian operating system on the Raspberry Pi, which can be installed via Imager/Baleno Etcher
 - Enable the SPI interface in preferences => Raspberrry pi configuration => interfaces

 ## Hardware mapping